 As with any mattress type, the way soft memory foam mattress responds to each person depends on several factors, but of note is the sleeping position.
 Many mattress manufacturers have worked on their memory foams to suit as wide a range of sleepers as possible.
 Still, each mattress works more favorably or less favorably for certain positions.

-Back Sleepers: Back sleepers fare rather well on memory foam.
-A significant thing to look out for is making sure the foam isn't too soft, or you may find that your bottom half sinks in a little more than you’d like.
-A good number of mattress companies are creating foam that will fill in the space at the lower back.
+Back Sleepers: Back sleepers fare well on memory foam.
+A significant thing to look out for is making sure the foam isn’t too soft, or you may find that your bottom half sinks in a little more than you’d like.
+A respectable number of mattress companies are creating foam that will fill in the space at the lower back.
 This close contouring will keep you very supported.

 Stomach Sleepers: It is all about the hips for these sleepers.
-You should be able to tell pretty quickly if a mattress works for you, based on how well and how fast your hips start to sink.
-Pay careful attention to how brands talk about the pressure on the hips, and find out if any reviews say things like "the sleeper's hips may sink".
+You should be able to tell quickly if a mattress works for you, based on how well and how fast your hips start to sink.
+Pay careful attention to how brands talk about the pressure on the hips and find out if any reviews say things like “the sleeper’s hips may sink”.
 Sinking hips is something you will want to avoid as it can gradually throw your spine out of alignment.

 Combination Sleepers: The feeling of being “stuck” in a memory foam mattress is the primary concern for combo sleepers.
 Please pay close attention to the responsiveness of the mattress and how it adjusts for your dominant sleeping position.
 If it talks a lot about being “in” and “sinking” in the mattress, kindly look away and continue your search.